erikgrinaker/toydb/README.md

 * **Transient reads:** all statements, including trivial `SELECT`s, will be wrapped in a transaction with a globally allocated, persistent transaction ID.

-* **Serializability:** transactions use MVCC without serializable snapshot isolation, thus are vulnerable to write skew and other anomalies.
+* **Serializability:** transactions use MVCC without serializable snapshot isolation, and are thus vulnerable to write skew anomalies.

 * **ID overflow:** transaction IDs are stored as unsigned 64-bit integers without wraparound, thus no new transactions can be started beyond transaction number 2⁶⁴-1.